japila-books/apache-spark-internals/docs/metrics/MetricsServlet.md

 `MetricsServlet` is <<creating-instance, created>> exclusively when `MetricsSystem` is [started](MetricsSystem.md#start) (and requested to [register metrics sinks](MetricsSystem.md#registerSinks)).

-`MetricsServlet` can be configured using configuration properties with *sink.servlet* prefix (in link:spark-metrics-MetricsConfig.adoc[metrics configuration]).
-That is not required since `MetricsConfig` link:spark-metrics-MetricsConfig.adoc#setDefaultProperties[makes sure] that `MetricsServlet` is always configured.
+`MetricsServlet` can be configured using configuration properties with *sink.servlet* prefix (in spark-metrics-MetricsConfig.md[metrics configuration]).
+That is not required since `MetricsConfig` spark-metrics-MetricsConfig.md#setDefaultProperties[makes sure] that `MetricsServlet` is always configured.

 `MetricsServlet` uses https://fasterxml.github.io/jackson-databind/[jackson-databind], the general data-binding package for Jackson (as <<mapper, ObjectMapper>>) with https://metrics.dropwizard.io/3.1.0/[Dropwizard Metrics] library (i.e. registering a Coda Hale `MetricsModule`).